Emil Kornvig: Lyngby Boldklub

 Kornvig progressed through the Lyngby Boldklub youth academy, before permanently being promoted to the first team in 2020.
 He tested positive for COVID-19 without symptoms on 23 September 2020 ahead of Lyngby's match against FC Nordsjælland.
 On 18 January 2021, he signed a contract extension keeping him at the club until 30 June 2024.
 He suffered relegation to the Danish 1st Division with the club on 9 May 2021 after a loss to last placed AC Horsens.

 Spezia

 On 26 July 2021 he joined Serie A side Spezia.

 Loan to SønderjyskE

 On the same day where he joined Spezia he went to SønderjyskE on loan.

 Loan to Cosenza

 On 1 September 2022, Kornvig joined Cosenza on loan with an option to buy.

+Cittadella

+On 1 August 2023, Kornvig signed with Serie B club Cittadella.

+Brann

+After only half a season at Cittadella, Kornvig moved on to Norwegian top-flight club Brann in on 16 February 2024.